 The GeoHealth Laboratory undertakes applied research in the areas of health geography, spatial epidemiology and Geographical Information Systems.
 In particular, work in the GeoHealth Laboratory focuses upon how the local and national contexts shape health outcomes and health inequalities.

-The GeoHealth Laboratory undertakes applied research in the areas of health geography, spatial epidemiology and Geographical Information Systems.
+The GeoHealth Laboratory undertakes applied research in the areas of health geography, spatial epidemiology and GIS.
 In particular, work in the GeoHealth Laboratory focuses upon how the local and national contexts shape health outcomes and health inequalities.
 Research has focused on how both micro and macro level process help to shape the health of New Zealanders.
 Our current work has considered how various characteristics of local neighbourhoods influence health outcomes and health-related behaviours.
-These projects include the effect of community resource access (such as access to parks, food stores and health care provision) on health inequalities; the role of deprivation and rurality in influencing suicide rates; environmental justice and air pollution; and the importance of income inequality and macro-level process on inequalities in life expectancy (see the Research web page for more details).
+These projects include the effect of community resource access (such as access to parks, food stores and healthcare provision) on health inequalities; the role of deprivation and rurality in influencing suicide rates; environmental justice and air pollution; and the importance of income inequality and macro-level process on inequalities in life expectancy (visit our Research and Publications websites for more details).

-There are a number of staff employed by and associated with the collaboration who work on a range of research projects that are concerned with the social and environmental determinants of health and healthcare.
+There are a number of staff employed by and associated with the collaboration, who work on a range of research projects that are concerned with the social and environmental determinants of health and healthcare.
 In addition, the GeoHealth Lab provides resources for postgraduate students to work in the GeoHealth Laboratory.
 Each year a number of postgraduate scholarships are available to suitably qualified students (see "Courses and Study" website or contact Prof. Simon Kingham (email@example.com).

 Master of Spatial Analysis for Public Health